TomasS666/css-to-the-rescue-1920/README.md

 ``

 ## Expirements that didn't work out
+### CSS Counters
 CSS counters.
 I tried to hack them and use them as counters.
-I managed to do that, but it doesn't
+I managed to do that in the following way

 * Tried

 ## Features

 ## Wishlist
+* Make splash screen with zero state and steps with :target?
+Or checkboxes to hide them after the check (button { next })

 ## References